-Hypothesizing
+Hypothesizing.

 Next, observe a lab demonstration wherein your teacher will fill a clear container with room temperature water.
 Paper continents will float on top of the water, representing Earth’s tectonic plates.
 Ice cubes and a beaker with hot water will be placed in the container.
 In the space below, write a hypothesis using an “if, then” statement to answer the questions we will be investigating today.